PEF for potato treatment

 Product examples: French fries (see picture above of surface of French fry), frozen potato products, chilled potato products, potato crisps, mashed potatoes, starches

 Aim PEF treatment: Cell disintegration, structure modification, reduction of turgor pressure (osmotic pressure).
-The picture in the header shows the surface of a French fry, untreated and PEF treated.
-The picture is made with Atomic Force Microscopy.
 After PEF treatment of the potato: a better cutting quality, higher cutting yields, smoother surfaces, less oil absorption, no feathering and less breakage.